erincodes/hexaco-personality-viz/docs/feedback.md

-# Compiled feedback Notes from Prof
+# Compiled Feedback Notes from Prof

-## Spec Feedback
+## 6/9/24: Spec Feedback

 ### I agree, please start with a notebook.
 I think the visualization for a single user would be pretty simple, so how about you write a routine to randomly generate a HEXACO personality and store that in a csv file.
 You could then do more interesting summary statistics and plots with that.